-We calculate theoretical VOL prices using the Heston model (which is ultimately based on associated option premiums), along with an adjustment based on the to-date realized volatility (named partial realized volatility, or PVOL[TM]), as appropriate.
+We calculate theoretical VOL prices using the Heston model (which is ultimately based on associated options premiums), along with an adjustment based on the to-date realized volatility (named "partial realized volatility," or PVOLTM), as appropriate.
 Of course, one must realize that there are many market forces that affect valuations; consequently, VOLs may not have traded at their model-derived theoretical volatility values.
-For example, by using the Heston model, we are assuming that this is the correct model to price VOLs.
+For example, by using the Heston model, we are assuming that this is the "best" or "correct" model to price VOLs.
 All models make assumptions about the state of the market, and the Heston model is no exception.
 Those assumptions may not be valid at all times.
-We are also assuming that the inputs (associated option premiums) are correct or are trading at their theoretically correct value.
+We are also assuming that the inputs (associated options premiums) are "correct" or are trading at their theoretically correct value.
 As we know, such assumptions are not always valid.
-Finally, even if the model had come up with the perfect theoretical value, such a price may not have actually provided the trader with a profit.
+Finally, even if the model had come up with the "perfect" theoretical value, such a price may not have actually provided the trader with a profit.
 Therefore, one should not base a trade or strategy solely on a model-derived assumption of theoretical pricing.

-As stated, VOLs are essentially forward starting, exchange-traded volatility swaps that ultimately expire to the daily (i.e., close-to-close) realized volatility of the underlying, as calculated by the VolX daily formula.
-Thus, the prices of the RealVol futures and volatility swaps should be similar.
-However, unlike volatility swaps, which normally start their realized volatility calculation period (CP or calculation period) immediately upon creation, VOLs start their CP on a pre-designated date, typically in the future.
+As stated, VOLs are essentially forward-starting, exchange-traded volatility swaps that ultimately expire to the daily (i.e., close-to-close) realized volatility of the underlying, as calculated by the VolX daily formula.
+Thus, the pricings of the RealVol futures and volatility swaps should be similar.
+However, unlike volatility swaps, which normally start their RealVol calculation period ("CP," or "calculation period") immediately upon creation, VOLs start their CP on a pre-designated date typically in the future.
 Therefore, while all VOLs have a CP, most are listed for trading prior to the start of their CP.
-In other words, most VOLs have both an anticipatory period (AP, the period between initial listing and the start of the CP) and a calculation period.
+In other words, most VOLs have both an anticipatory period ("AP," the period between initial listing and the start of the CP) and a calculation period (CP).
 Before we can describe how to determine a theoretical price for VOLs, we will show how to price a volatility swap using the Heston model.
-Then, a root-mean-square (RMS) calculation will adjust the theoretical value for the fixed start-date feature of VOLs.
+Then, a RMS calculation will adjust the theoretical value for the fixed start-date feature of VOLs.

-The VolX daily formula is as follows:
+The VolX daily formula is described as follows:

-$$Vol = 100 \times \sqrt{\frac{252}{n} \sum{t=1}^{n} R_t^2}$$
+$$Vol = 100 \bullet \sqrt{\frac{252}{n} \sum{t=1}^{n} R_t^2}$$